bakdata/quick/docs/docs/developer/range-query-details.md

 ## Technical Context

-Before delving into the details of each step, we will provide some technical context for arriving at a better understanding of the range queries.
+Before delving into the details of each step, we will provide a technical context for arriving at a better understanding of the range queries.

 ### Mirrors

-Each time you create a new topic in Quick, a corresponding mirror is deployed.
+A corresponding mirror is deployed each time you create a new topic in Quick.
 A mirror is a Kafka Streams application that reads the content of a topic and exposes it through a key-value REST API.
 The API is linked with a specific state store.
 A state store in Kafka can either be a persistent state store (by default RocksDB) or in-memory state store.
-Regardless of the type of the chosen state store, their functionality is the same.
+Regardless of the chosen state store type, their functionality is the same.
-In any case, it's a key-value store, which means that all keys are unique.
+In any case, it's a key-value store, meaning all keys are unique.
 Storing different values for the same key is impossible.
 Consider the following entries that are saved in a topic: